x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/queues-and-messages-in-powershell.md

 However, as you can see, the syntax of the _Include_ and _Exclude_ parameters is simpler and easier to remember.

 ## Get-QueueDigest
-<a name="GetQueueDigest"> </a>

 The **Get-QueueDigest** cmdlet allows you to view information about some or all of the queues in your organization by using a single command.
 Specifically, the **Get-QueueDigest** cmdlet allows you to view information about queues based on their location on servers, in DAGs, in Active Directory sites, or in the whole Active Directory forest.

 Note that queues on a subscribed Edge Transport server aren't included in the results.
 Also, **Get-QueueDigest** is available on an Edge Transport server, but the results are restricted to local queues on the Edge Transport server.

 > [!NOTE]
 > By default, the **Get-QueueDigest** cmdlet displays delivery queues that contain ten or more messages, and the results are between one and two minutes old.
-For instructions on how to change these default values, see **Configure Get-QueueDigest**.
+For instructions on how to change these default values, see [Configure Get-QueueDigest](https://technet.microsoft.com/library/dn505733.aspx).

 The following table describes the filtering and sorting parameters that are available on the **Get-QueueDigest** cmdlet.